 Once this research is collected, it is sorted and prioritized based on the effort required to rank.
 The keywords that will create the most results for the least amount of time and expense are prioritized.

 The openness of the internet has provided tools that can spy on your competitors!
 If you want to compete against the best, a great place to start is to learn about the strategies your competition is using to gain new customers.
 Competitive research will show you:

-- How much search engine traffic do my customers receive from the search engines?
+- how much search engine traffic do your competitors receive from the search engines?

-- How many people in my geographic location are looking for my services on Google?
-How often are prospective customers searching for my product or service?
+- how many people in my geographic location are looking for your services on Google?

 On-page optimization involves using the information collected in the research phase to create a list of actionable changes to your website.
 These changes help Google understand the information and purpose of your website, and thus will help Google send you appropriate traffic.

 To review the information collected in the research phase:

 - the audit has provided a list of items to change to improve your site’s readability,

 - the keyword research has given us an idea of what keywords prospective clients use to find services in your market, and